-Rotavirus is the leading cause of gastroenteritis in children, and is considered the most common cause of severe diarrhea in children under the age of 5 worldwide.
-Infection with this virus represents a major burden for the health care system and society, but it also has a substantial psychosocial impact on the families of affected children.
+Rotavirus is the leading cause of gastroenteritis in children and is considered to be the most common cause of severe diarrhea in children under the age of 5 worldwide.
+Infection with this virus represents a major burden for the healthcare system and society, but it also has a substantial psychosocial impact on the families of affected children.

-Improved personal hygiene and community sanitation measures resulted in the reduction of prevalence of bacterial and parasitic disease.
-On the other hand, these measures have shown negligible effects on the spread of rotavirus and its potential complications – including severe dehydration, hospitalization, and (in certain instances) death.
+Improved personal hygiene and community sanitation measures throughout much of the developed world have significantly reduced the prevalence of bacterial and parasitic diseases.
+On the other hand, these measures have shown negligible effects on the spread of rotavirus and its potential complications, which include severe dehydration, hospitalization, and, in certain instances, death.

-Although gastroenteritis caused by rotavirus is regarded as a self-limiting disease, dangerous combination of vomiting, watery diarrhea and fever often leads to rapid dehydration.
-Therefore prevention of dehydration represents a key step in treating rotaviral gastroenteritis in children.
+Although gastroenteritis caused by rotavirus is regarded as a self-limiting disease, a dangerous combination of vomiting, watery diarrhea, and fever often leads to rapid dehydration.
+Therefore, the prevention of dehydration represents a key step in treating rotaviral gastroenteritis in children.

 Oral rehydration therapy

-A continuation of usual diet and adequate fluid intake is recommended for children with minimal or no dehydration at all.
+A continuation of the usual diet and adequate fluid intake is recommended for children with minimal or no dehydration at all.
 Different studies have established that a child’s regular diet reduces the duration of diarrhea.
-Breastfeeding should continue in infants who are breast fed, and in those who are formula-fed, diluting the formula is not recommended.
+Breastfeeding should be continued in infants who are breastfed.
+For infants who are formula-fed, it is not recommended to dilute the formula.

 Prompt oral rehydration therapy using an oral rehydration solution before the child becomes more severely dehydrated is pivotal.
-Oral rehydration therapy which contains water and small amounts of salt and sugar (as recommended by the World Health Organization) is given as the first line of treatment with more than 90% of effectiveness.
+Oral rehydration therapy, which contains water and small amounts of salt and sugar as recommended by the World Health Organization (WHO), is given as the first line of treatment with more than 90% of effectiveness.

-Ondansetron (5-hydroxytryptamine-3 serotonin antagonist) can be given as an emergency if vomiting is hampering oral rehydration therapy.
+Ondansetron, which is a 5-hydroxytryptamine-3 serotonin antagonist, can be given as an emergency if vomiting is hampering oral rehydration therapy.
 Infants who appear significantly dehydrated should ideally have 20 ml/kg isotonic sodium chloride or Ringer lactate solution administered on the way to the hospital.

 The administration of intravenous fluids requires at least six hours in the emergency department or an overnight stay in the hospital.
 Depending on the severity of dehydration, two intravenous lines or an intraosseous line can be introduced.
-Rehydration with intravenous fluids will correct the sodium and water deficit, but also the ongoing fluid deficit.
+Rehydration with intravenous fluids will correct the sodium and water deficit, as well as the ongoing fluid deficit.

 Probiotics and other drugs

-Nitazoxanide – a nitrothiazole benzamide compound notable for its activity in treating intestinal protozoal and helminthic infections – has also shown promise in treating severe cases of rotaviral gastroenteritis.
+Nitazoxanide, which is a nitrothiazole benzamide compound notable for its activity in treating intestinal protozoal and helminthic infections, has also shown promise in treating severe cases of rotaviral gastroenteritis.
 Although immunoglobulin preparations have been assessed in pediatric patients, there are still no clear guidelines for their use in diarrhea caused by rotaviruses.